mrlegendre/Machine_Learning_Trading_Bot/README.md

 # Machine_Learning_Trading_Bot
-Creating an algorithmic trading bot that learns and adapts to new data and evolving markets by enhancing existing trading signals with machine learning
+The jupyter notebook file "machine_learning_trading_bot.ipynb" creates an algorithmic trading bot that learns and adapts to new data and evolving markets by enhancing existing trading signals with machine learning

 # Part 1 - Establish a Baseline Performance